OpenEM: Large-scale multi-structural 3D datasets for electromagnetic methods: Forward

 \section{Forward}

 When applying OpenEM in practical applications, it is necessary to perform forward modeling on the models to generate usable labels.
-However, forward modeling of three-dimensional models is computationally expensive, which presents challenges for practical applications.
-To overcome this limitation, we developed a deep learning–based fast forward modeling method tailored to the widely used AeroTEM IV system \cite[]{bedrosian2014airborne}, enabling efficient forward modeling of OpenEM.
+However, forward modeling of 3D models is computationally expensive, which presents challenges for practical applications.
+Therefore, the method proposed by \cite{wang2026rapid} can be adopted to perform rapid forward modeling for OpenEM.